MaraeMaps/MaraeMaps/reports/beta.md

 By Hugo Phibbs, Kavan Chay, Lucy Sladden and Harry Pirrit

+## Improvements from alpha

+- Map clustering has been implemented to give a cleaner look on the map fragment.
+- A custom icon has been made for the launcher logo and wiki icon in the nav bar.
+- Changing to dark mode on the mobile device should not prevent the user from reading any of the Wiki entries now- previously was unreadable due to colours.

 ## User testing

+- User testing has been discussed with each member looking for people to help test out the build.
+Questionnaire will distributed to each user tester.

 ## Addressing CI feedback

+-

 ### Code Coverage